Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Introduction

 In general, when the dimension of $W$ is arbitrary or when $V$ is even-dimensional, $X_W$ and $Y_W$ are double mirrors only in a generalized sense: they are not necessarily Calabi-Yau, and they may have different dimensions.
 Therefore one cannot hope to have a genuine equality between their stringy $E$-functions.
 Nevertheless, they are related to each other in an interesting way.

 Before we state the main results of this paper, we make a few comments on the main difference between the even- and odd-dimensional cases.
 It has been observed in \cite{BL} that some issues occur in the even-dimensional case.
 The first issue is that when $n$ is even, it is impossible to choose $W$ such that $X_W$ and $Y_W$ are Calabi-Yau simultaneously.
 The second issue, which is more essential, is that the stringy $E$-function of the Pfaffian $\Pf(2k,V)$ is not a polynomial.

-One is then forced to \textbf{modify the discrepancies of the log resolution of $\Pf(2k,V)$ that are involved in the definition of stringy $E$-function}.
+We explain how to address the second issue.
+To compute the stringy $E$-function, we need to choose a log resolution of $\Pf(2k,V)$.
+The log resolution $\pi:\widehat{\operatorname{Pf}(2k,V)}\rightarrow \operatorname{Pf}(2k,V)$ we considered in this paper is given by the \textit{space of complete skew forms of rank $\leq 2k$} (see Definition \ref{def-log-resolution}).
+The discrepancies of this resolution is computed in the following theorem.